 Thank you for sharing your story with our community, ladies!

-Educational content related to diabetes management platforms for type 2 diabetes is made possible with support from Lilly Diabetes.
+Educational content related to diabetes management platforms for type 2 diabetes is made possible with support from Lilly Diabetes, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.